n1ru4l/envelop/website/docs/guides/securing-your-graphql-api.md

 ### Error Masking

 In most GraphQL servers any thrown error or rejected promise will result in the original error leaking to the outside world.
-Some frameworks have custom logic for catching unexpected errors and mapping them to an unexpected error instead.
+Some frameworks have custom logic for catching unexpected errors and mapping them to an opaque error instead.
 With envelop this abstraction is now possible with any server!
 Just add the [`useMaskedErrors`](https://www.envelop.dev/plugins/use-masked-errors) plugin and throw `EnvelopError` instances for expected errors that should leak to the outside world.
 You can also add custom extension fields that will also be sent to the clients.

 ```tsx
 import { envelop, useSchema, useMaskedErrors, EnvelopError } from '@envelop/core';